Piha Surf Life Saving Club: Reel line and belt

 The reel line and belt method of surf rescue was developed by clubbies at Bondi Beach, Australia.
 The first belts were fitted with cork floats that limited the swimmers ability to dive under approaching waves.
 The Ross Safety Belt which had a pin that could be pulled in an emergency to release the swimmer was introduced to Piha in 1947.

-During a rescue, the swimmer quickly donned the belt and headed into the surf, the reel was carried to near the waters edge and the reel-man and the lines-men paid out the line as the swimmer headed towards the patient.
-The best swimmers in the club were used as belt-men, as towing the line was like swimming whilst towing a bucket on a rope.
-If there was a sideways rip and too much line was payed out the swim became very arduous.
-Once the patient had been reached and secured the belt-man raised his arm to signal that he was ready to be pulled in.
+During a rescue, the swimmer quickly donned the belt and headed into the surf, the reel was carried to near the water's edge and the reel-man and the lines-men paid out the line as the swimmer headed towards the patient.
+The best swimmers in the club were used as belt-men.
+If there was a sideways rip and too much line was payed out, the swim became very arduous.
+Once the patient had been reached and secured, the belt-man raised his arm to signal that he was ready to be pulled in.
 The linesmen hauled hand over hand on the line as the reel man wound in the line.